xunoaib/synacor-challenge-solution/README.md

 still unknown.

 Our goal appears to be twofold:
-1. to find the correct value of `r7` which causes the initial function call to return 6 (stored in `r0`).
+1. Find the correct value of `r7` which causes the initial function call to return 6 (stored in `r0`).
-2. to ensure this function call completes in a reasonable time, before the heat death of the universe.
+2. Ensure this function call completes in a reasonable time (before the heat death of the universe).

 ### Disassembling the Function @ 6027